Wondering how to spend 3 days in Rio de Janeiro? This Rio itinerary has you covered!

 Like any big city, crime does exist – unfortunately probably more so in Rio than in many other cities.
 Violent crime in particular is an issue, as is opportunistic crime.

-- Don’t walk around at nighttime, and if you do go out at night, go out in a group
+- Don’t walk around at nighttime.
+If you do go out at night, go out in a group

 - Don’t go into favelas or other areas you don’t know by yourself, especially at nighttime

 - Be careful with your cash and only carry with you what you need.
-Take small denomination notes.
-Also, put money in different spots – some could go in your wallet, some in another pocket, some (for the ladies) inside your bra
+Take notes in small denominations.
+Also, put money in different spots – some could go in your wallet, some in another pocket, some inside your bra

 - Don’t flash around your pricey camera and phones, and don’t wear expensive-looking clothes